 Dog Bite Lawyers

-Injuries can be relatively minor to severe, requiring hospitalization, surgery and resulting in permanent scarring or disfigurement.
+Injuries can be relatively minor to severe, requiring hospitalization and surgery, and resulting in permanent scarring or disfigurement.
 Additionally, many dog bite victims suffer psychological trauma from being attacked and have a perpetual fear of dogs.

 What You Need to Know if You are Bitten by a Dog